ufko-org/wapp/README.md

 ## Makefile

-Note that I had to remove `-ldl` from `Makefile` because OpenBSD does not have `libdl`, and since I do not use other operating systems, I cannot test the `Makefile` on different platforms.
+Note that I had change the compiler from gcc to cc and remove `-ldl` from `Makefile` because OpenBSD does not have `libdl`, and since I do not use other operating systems, I cannot test the `Makefile` on different platforms.

 ## API Changes